buresdv/buresdv/README.md

 ## Fun Facts About Me
 - I can speak four languages fluently. 🇨🇿 Czech, 🇺🇸 English, 🇸🇮 Slovene and 🇸🇰 Slovak.
 Furthermore, I am also conversational in 🇨🇳 Chinese, 🇯🇵 Japanese and, to a lesser degree, 🇭🇷 Croatian and 🇷🇺 Russian.
 - My right shoulder had to be reconstructed due to multiple injuries playing volleyball.
-I still can§ feel anything around the shoulder.
+I still can't feel the shoulder.

 <!--